 How much is the routine exam fee?

-An office exam for a dog or cat is $55.
+An office exam for a dog or cat is $65.
+A new client exam fee is $75.
 This is a full physical exam, where the doctor will look at all areas of your pet and assess your pet’s health.
 Lab work, vaccinations, or treatments may be recommended at an additional cost.

 Do you offer after hours emergency care?